reserve-protocol/reserve-index-dtf/README.md

 - Expected: Timelock of Community Governor
 - Can add/remove reward tokens, set reward half-life, and set unstaking delay

-### Trading
+### Rebalancing

-##### Trade Lifecycle
+##### Auction Lifecycle

-1. Trade is approved by governance, including an initial price range
+1. Auction is approved by governance, including an initial price range
-2. Trade is opened, starting a dutch auction
+2. Auction is opened, initiating the progression through the predetermined price curve
    a. ...either by the auction launcher (immediately)
    b. ...or permissionlessly (after a delay)
 3. Bids occur